History of the Jews in Iran: Reza Shah (1925 to 1941)

-In 1936 head of Reichbank and the financial mastermind of Nazi Germany travelled to Tehran and many important commercial agreements were signed between the two countries.
+In 1936, the head of Reichsbank and the financial mastermind of Nazi Germany travelled to Tehran and many important commercial agreements were signed between the two countries.
 In 1939, Nazi Germany sent over 7500 books with racial tones advocating for greater collaboration between Aryan Persians and Germans.
 In 1936, Iranians were called pure Aryans and were excluded from Nuremberg laws.
 Iranian railway was constructed by German engineers.
-Railway company was specifically ordered to avoid employing any person of Jewish origin in any of its subdivisions.
+The railway company was specifically ordered to avoid employing any person of Jewish origin in any of its subdivisions.
 Hitler personally promised that if he defeats Russia, he will return all of the Persian land taken by Russians during the nineteenth and twentieth centuries.
 Many gentile anti-Semites were preparing for Johoudkoshan (Massacre of the Jews) and were warning Jews in the streets to leave Iran while they can.

-Nazi Germany had nightly broadcasts in Persian and was calling many of the leading Iranian politicians who had anti-German tendencies cryptojews.
-Bahram Shahrukh who was employed by German radio performed fiery anti-Jewish broadcasts every night.
-In Purim 1941, Shahrukh promoted the idea of revenge for the massacre of the Purim in biblical times, and suggested his Iranian followers to attack the Jews.
+Nazi Germany had nightly broadcasts in Persian and was calling many of the leading Iranian politicians who had anti-German tendencies Crypto-Jews.
+Bahram Shahrukh, who was employed by German radio, performed fiery anti-Jewish broadcasts every night.
+On Purim 1941, Shahrukh promoted the idea of revenge for the massacre of the Purim in biblical times, and suggested his Iranian followers to attack the Jews.
 Nightly newspapers were distributed in Tehran and swastikas were often painted on Jewish homes and shops.
 Thus many Persian Jews welcomed the British troops to capture Iran in 1942, since the alternative was to be taken over by Germans.

 In order to fight the growing racial antisemitism among the Iranian population, many Jews joined the Tudeh party and advocated for communism.
 Even though Jews comprised less than 2 percent of Iranian population, almost fifty percent of the members of the Tudeh party were Jewish.
 Tudeh party was the only party among the Iranian political parties that accepted Jews with open arms.
-Most writers for publications of the Tudeh party were Jewish.
+Most writers for party publications were Jewish.
 Furthermore, many Iranian Jews viewed communism as a Jewish movement since many leading members of the communist revolution in Russia were Jewish and were looked upon favorably by Persian Jews.

-With the growing influence of United States in international affairs many American Jewish organizations such as American Jewish Joint Distribution Committee actively intervened on behalf of Persian Jews.
-During the great famine of Persia in 1917-1919 Albert Lucas the representative of JDC successfully convinced US government to donate 15000 dollars (200000 in 2015 USD) to Persian Jewry.
-In September 1918 10000 dollars more was donated by the JDC of Philadelphia.
-Thus the casualty of famine amongst the Persian Jews was minimal in comparison to Persian gentiles.
-Furthermore, when the Jewish neighborhood of Broujerd was attacked by Loures JDC sent large number of donations.
-US ambassador Caldwell was also instrumental in helping the Jews of Broujerd.